Emilene J. Fearn, Ph.D, MBA

-Nowadays, when parents tell me their child is having difficulty with reading, I ask if the child has received reading intervention services, and if she has been evaluated for learning disorders.
-If the answers are “yes” I suggest listening intently to the child, to identify her interests: Is it fantasy, adventure, or relationships?
-Cars, sports, or music?
+When parents tell me their child is having difficulty with reading, I ask if the child has received reading intervention services, and if she has been evaluated for learning disorders.
+If the answers are “yes,” as in this case, I suggest listening intently to the child, to identify her interests: Is it fantasy, adventure, or relationships?
+Animals, sports, or music?
 What is she passionate about?

-Then I suggest finding written materials that relate to the child’s interests and have pictures to support comprehension.
+Look for written materials that relate to her interests, ideally with pictures to support comprehension.
 Such reading materials include the following:

-- Comic books, newspaper comics, and picture books with a high ratio of pictures to words, so that the child struggles less to get meaning out of the text
+- Comic books, newspaper comics, and picture books with a high ratio of pictures to words, which will help her get the meaning and minimize her struggle with the words

 - Books that are compilations of comic strips, such as Peanuts and Garfield

-- Youth and adult magazines that focus on content areas of interest to the child, such as sports, cars or entertainment
+- Youth and adult magazines that focus on content areas of interest, such as sports, entertainment, or science

 - Books in the library, which librarians are thrilled to recommend

 - Audiobooks or electronic books that are read aloud will allow her to enjoy literature, and develop an appreciation for books